Tazinho/snakecase/README.md

 ## [4] "new_us_elections"
 ```

-  - To suppress conversion after a non alpha numeric character (except
+  - To suppress conversion after a non-alphanumeric character (except
     “\_“), you can choose parsing option 5

 <!-- end list -->